SirBobbert/Cereal-API/README.md

 # Cereal API

-A simple RESTful API for managing a collection of cereals.
+A simple RESTful API for managing a collection of cereals written in Java using Spring Boot.

 ## Description

 This is a simple implementation of a RESTful API for managing a collection of cereals.
 The API allows authorized users to perform CRUD (Create, Read, Update, Delete) operations on cereal data stored in a SQL database.
-It is required to be authorized before being able to perform CRUD-operations (except for GET operationer).
+It is required to be authorized before being able to perform CRUD-operations (except for GET operation).
 It is also possible to filter cereals based on various attributes such as name, manufacturer, and nutritional information.